 PUMA offers multiple communication channels to receive grievance from factory workers, external individuals or organizations, Civil Society Organizations or communities.
+Any individual or organization can submit a complaint regarding a violation or a potential violation of human rights or environmental related legislation or of internal PUMA policies ("Complainant").

 PUMA commits to remedy and thus offers a confidential, third-party complaints/grievance channel for workers and external organizations to voice concerns.
-The aim of this process is to expedite the resolution of problems or issues that workers have already raised through the factory grievance mechanism but have failed to be resolved.
+The aim of this process is to expedite the resolution of problems or issues that workers have already raised through the factory grievance mechanism but have failed to resolve.
 Once a concern is raised, we actively follow up on remediation and aim to ensure the mitigation and remediation measures taken are according to the consideration of the person who raised the complaint.
 We expect the factory will set up preventive measures such as training factory staff on the policy. rules and regulations related to the specific issue raised through PUMA hotline.